 The welfare of students in our community is of paramount importance.
 At times, students on- and off campus may need assistance.
 The University of the Incarnate Word encourages students to offer help and assistance to others in need.
 Sometimes, students are hesitant to offer assistance to others for fear that they may get themselves in trouble.
 For example, a student who has been drinking underage might hesitate to call the Campus Police for emergency medical assistance in response to the possible alcohol overdose of a friend.
-The University of the Incarnate Word pursues a policy of limited immunity for students who offer help to others in need.
-While policy violations cannot be overlooked, the university will provide educational options, rather than punishment, to those who offer their assistance to others in need.
+UIW pursues a policy of limited immunity for students who offer help to others in need.
+While policy violations cannot be overlooked, the University will provide educational options, rather than punishment, to those who offer their assistance to others in need.